ngtongsheng/n8n-nodes-slack-socket-mode-pubsub-trigger/README.md

      - `message.groups` - Messages in private channels
      - `reaction_added` - When reactions are added to messages

+6. **Configure Interactive Components (for Action events)**
+   - Go to "Interactivity & Shortcuts" in the left sidebar
+   - Enable "Interactivity"
+   - Socket Mode will handle the interactions automatically
+   - No Request URL needed when using Socket Mode

 ## Credentials

 Create a new credential of type "Slack Socket Mode Credential" with: